-The Student Association at the Stockholm School of Economics, SASSE, is a non-partisan, non-religious organization with about 2,000 members.
-Its purpose is to promote good camaraderie and care for the joint interests of all SSE students, which it does through its three pillars: social, educational, and professional.
+The Student Association at the Stockholm School of Economics, SASSE, is a non-partisan, non-religious organization of about 2,000 members.
+The purpose of SASSE is to promote good camaraderie and to care for the joint interests of all SSE students, which it does via its three pillars: the social, the educational, and the professional.
+SASSE engages over 600 active members annually, providing them with opportunities at developing their project management and leadership skills.
+For more information, please refer to the Småttingguiden/Master's Guide or SASSE's social media.